Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Results

 \subsubsection{Architecture}

-Our next step is to conduct experiments to comprehensively investigate efficient 3D architectural designs.
-At first, all model variants including the baseline are trained from scratch without weight inflation.
-The FID values and number of parameters are shown in Table~\ref{tab:architecture}.
-The models with a ``-D'' suffix apply efficient modules only on the discriminator, thus only leading to a slightly reduced parameter number (e.g., 0.434M vs 0.600M). ``Group-D'', ``Depthwise-D'', and ``Split\&Shuffle-D'' have different number of parameters because the architectures are different.
+Our next step was to conduct experiments to comprehensively investigate efficient 3D architectural designs.
+At first, all model variants, including the baseline, are trained from scratch without weight inflation.
+The FID values and the number of parameters are shown in Table~\ref{tab:architecture}.
+The models with a ``-D'' suffix apply efficient modules only on the discriminator, thus only leading to a slightly reduced parameter number (e.g., 0.434M vs. 0.600M). ``Group-D'', ``Depthwise-D'', and ``Split\&Shuffle-D'' have a different number of parameters because the architectures are different.
 By contrast, the proposed ``Split\&Shuffle'' design reduces more than half of the parameters compared to the baseline (0.291M vs 0.600M).

-With regards to generation performance, the proposed ``Split\&Shuffle'' architecture achieves the better FID-avg with the least number of parameters, proving its efficiency and effectiveness.
+With regards to generation performance, the proposed ``Split\&Shuffle'' architecture {achieved} the better FID-avg with the least number of parameters, proving its efficiency and effectiveness.
 All the ``-D'' models produce similar results to the baseline, indicating that modifying just the discriminator has little influence on the generation quality.
 Note that owing the same number of parameters, ``Split'' performs much worse than the ``Split\&Shuffle'' design.
-As a result, the Channel Shuffle in Figure~\ref{fig:module} plays a crucial role in ensuring the performance of the generation.
+As a result, the Channel Shuffle in Figure~\ref{fig:module} plays a crucial role in ensuring performance.